Skip to main content

 Conan: Scourge of the Serpent #1 review

-Scourge of the Serpent part 1 (of 4): Stealing Faces & Finery, the epic new Conan event from Heroic Signatures and Titan Comics continues.
+Scourge of the Serpent part 1 (of 4): Stealing Faces & Finery.
+The epic new Conan event from Heroic Signatures and Titan Comics continues.
 The Thurian Age of Kull (from Robert E. Howard's The Shadow Kingdom).
 Pictish warrior, Brule the Spear-Slayer is chilling with Gonar the Seeker (from Kings of the Night).
 Brule wants to know if Kull the Conqueror is a camouflaged Serpent-Man.
 Gonar reassures Brule that if he utters the unfamiliar words: "Ka nama kaa lajerama!", it will melt away Kull's human disguise, exposing him as a Serpent-Man.
 Gonar glimpses three heroes from the Howardverse: Kull of Atlantis, Conan the Barbarian and Professor John Kirowan in separate time periods... all are prepared to take on Set's servants.
 Brule the Spear-Slayer is wearing the gleaming, mystic armlet of the dragon; he scales the walls of the royal palace, reaches Kull's window and verifies the King's humanity.
 Brule shows King Kull of Valusia that his palace is jam-packed ...

 Caesar's Spy review